frangucc/thenodechronbook/README.md

 So as you read along know that as an author I try my best to carefully blend the graphic novel format with education.

-And know that I don't want this to be anything like Dora the Explorer or Little Einstiens, simply because it may seem taboo to mix education with something a bit edgy.
-I would say the book teeters on the brink of PG and PG-13.
-Someplace in-between.

-So if you are still wondering, the answer is YES.
-This book is definitely a shade darker than what you may have been expecting.
-We will be weaving low level technical tutorials with common patterns in sabotage, techno politics, bad investors, copycats, greed, splurging, being rich, making poor decisions, government violations, cyber security, privacy concerns, corruption and so forth.
-We need stories that aren't all hunky dory - we need to give them a sense of real world urgency to get them to follow through with supplemental projects.
-Cool tech just isn't enough, just ask any millenial or generation z constituant.

 We will make kids feel like their fighting for something, that their backs are up against the wall and that ECE is a tool for survival.
 We will go where no textbook has ever gone before.